oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 Specification](#jadn-v10)], section 1.2.1.
 The following
 additional terms are defined for this document:

+> TBD; this is a preliminary list; elimnating any terms not
+> needed as document matures.

  - Directed Acyclic Graph
  - Entity Relationship Diagram
  - Schema